Course Name: The Straits Course at Whistling Straits

 Only six years after opening, The Straits Course hosted its first Major – the 2004 PGA Championship won by Vijay Singh.
 This event was a resounding success and Kohler was given more national champions including the 2007 U.S. Senior Open, 2010 PGA Championship, and 2015 PGA Championship.
 Famously, Dustin Johnson grounded his club in a “bunker” on the 18th hole in 2010 and just missed a playoff with Bubba Watson and Martin Kaymer.
-In 2020, the Straits Course will host its first Ryder Cup.
+In 2021, the Straits Course hosted its first Ryder Cup which resulted in American domination.
 A unique design and impressive short history make the Straits Course one of the most highly regarded courses in the world.
 Its accolades include:

 Conditions: 9/10, The conditioning at Whistling Straits is incredible and worthy of some discussion.
 With a unique blend of fescue, bentgrass, rye, and poa annua making up the fairways, this course plays firm and fast tee-to-green.
 These greens are purely bentgrass, but constant wind from Lake Michigan makes them some of the firmest I have ever played.
 Case in point, yardage markers are to the front of the greens; if you aim for the pin be prepared to run through.
 While not as undulating at Blackwolf Run, the greens ran about a 12 on the stimpmeter the day we played, and pin placements made for some very difficult putts.